Mr. Stuart Hall — Head of School

 After graduating from UVic, I moved overseas and taught in Scotland and then Germany for 11 years.
 When I returned to Canada I was lucky enough to join the Christ Church Cathedral School community.
 I am excited to be back for my second year as a Learning Support teacher with the K-5 students.
 Besides travelling, my other passion is improvised theatre, both performing and teaching.
 So this year I am also looking forward to offering Improv in the Middle School exploratory program.

 Ms Kate Newman

-Kate Newman has been teaching faith and arts to children for 16 years.
+Kate Newman has been teaching faith and arts to children for 18 years.
 She is the principal developer for the Anglican Church of Canada’s Sunday School curriculum, Compendium of the Church Mice.
 Kate was baptized and confirmed at Christ Church Cathedral.
-She has a Masters of Education and will have completed a Masters of Theological Studies by the summer.
+She has a Masters of Education and a Masters of Theological Studies.
 She is also a mother of a student at CCCS.

 Co-ordinator of the Out of School Care Program, called Lux Mundi, which means Light of the World – Todd Fitzsimmons

 Todd has worked at Cathedral School since 1994.

 He runs the Out-of-School Care Program, which keeps him busy all the year round.
 He loves sports and keeping active and enjoys teaching children about how sports and fitness are important in all our lives.
 Working with children keeps him young at heart as he has been doing it for 19 years.

 “My biggest joy is watching the students at Cathedral School grow up and accomplish new things.
 If you can’t find me at School, I’m usually playing some kind of sports or limping around.”